Waukesha Christmas parade attack: Perpetrator

-On the day of the attack, police recovered a damaged Ford Escape and arrested 39-year-old Darrell Edward Brooks Jr. (born February 21, 1982), who was born and raised in Milwaukee, and has an extensive criminal record dating back to 1999.
+On the day of the attack, police recovered a damaged Ford Escape and arrested a then 39-year-old Darrell Edward Brooks Jr. (born February 21, 1982), who was born and raised in Milwaukee and has an extensive criminal record dating back to September 1999.
+According to police records, a note revealed that Brooks was raised in Milwaukee without a father, but he had a supportive mother.
+His grandmother wrote a letter to the court stating that Brooks was diagnosed with bipolar disorder at the age of 12, following a psychiatric hospitalization in 1994.
+Brooks did not complete his high school education, having been charged with his first felony on September 5, 1999, for substantial battery while he was still a high school junior.
+He was sentenced to two years in jail, three years of probation, and six months at Milwaukee County Community Reintegration Center in nearby Franklin.

 Brooks was arrested on the night of the attack, soon after he told a Waukesha resident that he was homeless and asked to use his phone to call an Uber.
-The man was unaware of the events that had occurred and permitted Brooks briefly inside his home, giving him a sandwich and letting him borrow a jacket but asked him to leave when police arrived.
+The man was unaware of the events that had occurred and permitted Brooks briefly inside his home, giving him a sandwich and letting him borrow a jacket, but asked him to leave when police arrived.
 Brooks left the man's home and surrendered to police without incident.